-The three Plandek case studies overleaf illustrate examples of how Plandek is applied to reduce delivery risk and improve productivity at times of rapid change and stress.
+The three Plandek case studies below illustrate examples of how Plandek is applied to reduce delivery risk and improve productivity at times of rapid change and stress.

 Plandek (www.plandek.com) is the leading Agile metrics BI and Analytics platform to help large Agile technology teams better manage delivery risk and improve their effectiveness.

 Plandek works by mining the data history from dev teams’ toolsets (e.g. Jira, Git) to reveal and track metrics that are highly predictive of improved Agile project outcomes.
 These metrics are often not visible or accurate with current toolsets.
-Plandek is working with a wide range of organisations, to track and actively manage these Agile metrics, to manage software delivery risk and improve performance.
+Plandek is working with a wide range of organisations to track and actively Agile metrics manage software delivery risk, and improve performance.